 Suffering is horrible.
 It is no light thing.
 We are better off dead and at peace with our Maker than alive on this dead earth!
 But in our renewed minds, we know, also, that we cannot take suffering into our own hands, as those in bioethics seem to do.
 We can never consider breaking God’s commandment to not murder, for instance, through abortion and euthanasia because we deem someone to be suffering too much.
 We cooperate with nature and conform to the way God created it.
 For when we attempt to manipulate nature (think of the undignified 'Ashley Treatment') and destroy that which we judge undesirable- destroy whom we judge undesirable because of the sufferings they are given- we question God’s goodness and wisdom leaving us rebuked as Job was- “Where was man when God laid the foundation of the earth?”

 As we painfully watch those around us suffer, doing all we can to ease their suffering, we are to suffer with those suffering.
-We are noto cooperate with the hopelessness that suffering brings by manipulating the death one suffering or who we assume will suffer after birth.
+We are not to cooperate with the hopelessness that suffering brings by manipulating the death one suffering or who we assume will suffer after birth.
 Instead we offer them and their loved ones the hope of Christ found in His Gospel, that those who call upon His name will be saved from their sin soaked hearts, from the wrath of God, and from hell.
 And that those who call upon His name will be saved to new life in Christ, to a perfect and holy body in eternity, and the unimaginable joy of eternity in the presence of the Creator.

 Because of the unity we have with Christ (because of the great love and mercy shown to us at the cross), we, in humility, count others more significant than ourselves.
 We look not only to our own interests, but also to the interests of others.
 We have this mind among ourselves, which is ours in Christ Jesus Who, though He was in the form of God, did not count equality with God a thing to be grasped, but made Himself nothing, taking the form of a servant, being born in the likeness of men.
 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
 (Philippians 2:1-8)